 Apparently this is pretty standard from the suppliers of these things.
 So I ordered another one the same, and got lucky - they made exactly the same mistake again so I got two the same (I could hardly have demanded a refund of an item on the grounds that they sent me the right one this time!)
 The ZS-X11B relies on Hall sensors, but that's okay - the motors have them.

 The rover should not try to come into contact the kangaroos, but merely to approach them.
 It should stop at some (configurable) distance away from them.
 There is no real issue with going into the middle of a mob, we are not trying to herd them in a particular direction (though that might be stage-II), but just to make them feel uneasy enough to eat elsewhere.

 Kangaroos behave like prey animals.
-They won't put their heads down and eat with a potential threat nearby, because the have to take their eyes off the potential threat.
+They won't put their heads down and eat with a potential threat nearby, because the have to take their eyes off the threat source.
 They will eventually just go elsewhere.

 The rover should know the boundary of the paddock (and the location of fences which it can't cross).
 It should make an estimation of the location of any kangaroos it sees (based on the rover location, the size of the kangaroo, and it's direction).
 If the kangaroo is judged to be outside the paddock it should be ignored.

 There are many ways to control the hoverboard motors, but three options were explored.

 There was a prefectly good solution within the original hoverboard - it already had a twin motor controller in it.
 This is the most promising mechanism, but it will take some effort to reverse engineer the protocol, even following the basic formula which others have published.
 Unfortunately yours truly didn't consider this option when dismantling the hoverboard, and left some of the connectors rather short.